This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.

 What should you do if your personal information changes?

 You should tell us so that we can update our records please contact the Practice Manager as soon as any of your details change, this is especially important for changes of address or contact details (such as your mobile phone number), the practice will from time to time ask you to confirm that the information we currently hold is accurate and up-to-date.

 Medical Reports - Patient Information

-MediData is an NHS Digital accredited company who have developed a digital system called eMR, which enables GP practices to create digital, GDPR-compliant medical reports.
+They are both NHS Digital accredited companies who have developed digital systems which enable GP practices to create digital, GDPR-compliant medical reports.

-eMR helps GP Surgeries with data security, speed and efficiency
+Outsourcing medical reporting helps surgeries with data security, speed and efficiency.

 Phone - 0333 3055 774

 Covid-19 and your information - Updated 8th April 2020